w-pay/sdk-reference-android/README.md

-# Village Wallet Android SDK Reference App
+# Woolies Village Wallet Android SDK Reference App

 This app show cases the use of the Village Customer APIs.